 Familiarise yourself with the Zoom platform

-You will be able to join the session using your internet browser (we recommend using Google Chrome for this).
+This year’s interviews will be hosted remotely, via the platform Zoom.
+You will be able to join the session using your internet browser (we recommend using Google Chrome).
 Alternatively, you may wish to download the software to your desktop and sign up for a free account in order to get to know the system before the interview.
 There are some helpful tutorials available here.

 Check your internet speed in advance

-Do an internet speed test to ensure they will be at least 1.5Mbps/1.5Mbps (up/down) for high quality video.
+Do an internet speed test to ensure at least 1.5Mbps/1.5Mbps (up/down) for high quality video.
 Do this by testing your speed.
-If your internet speed in your preferred location is lower than advised, your interview may be at risk of disruption, so we would advise choosing a new location such as a quiet room at your school or college.
+If your internet speed in your preferred location is lower than advised, your interview may be at risk of disruption, so we would advise choosing a new location.

 On the day